cairo-book/cairo-book/cairo-documentation-style-guide.md

   >
   > `scarb new hello_world`
   >
   > 2\.
-Go into the hello_world directory with the command cd hello_world.
+Go into the _hello_world_ directory with the command cd hello_world
   >
   > `cd hello_world`

-- Use _the third person_ (the user, it) when describing how things work from the perspective of hardware or software
+- Use _the third person_ (the user, it) when describing how things work from the perspective of hardware or software.

   > Cairo uses an immutable memory model, meaning that once a memory cell is written to, it can't be overwritten but only read from.
 To reflect this immutable memory model, variables in Cairo are immutable by default.